act65/open-problems/problems/better-priors.md

-What are their downfalls?
-How can we make them more efficient?
-What is it that they are doing that is important?
-Answers to these questions should help us build better learners.

-- Adversarial examples.
-- Interpreting learned ...

-Progress in unsupervised learning is likely to be made through our ability to specify domain specific priors (such as ???).
-This is because it is not possible to have a universally smart algol (see ???).
+Progress in learning (especially in unsupervised settings) is likely to be made through our ability to specify domain specific priors.
+This is because it is not possible to have a universally efficient algorithms.

-What we need is better, more flexible and efficient (in compute, data ???), way to specify arbitrary priors on our models.
+What we need is better, more flexible and efficient, ways to specify arbitrary priors on our models.
+[Adversarial autoencoders](https://arxiv.org/abs/1511.05644) are an example of this, where we are able to specify priors by example.

+Why do we care?
+Priors allow us to forgo having to learn potentially complicated relationships and take the priors as given.
+Assumptions to build on.
+Thus we should expect better efficiency, in data, in compute, in errors, ... assuming our priors are correct.
+But, what about when our priors are not correct?
+How will we know?

-Relatedly, what domains do we really care about and need to find better priors?
+What domains do we really care about and need to find better priors?
+How transferable are priors between different settings?

-Priors can ? models in a few different ways; loss/regularisation, layers, topological structure, weight sharing, ?